hiulit/itchio-godot-scraper/README.md

 - `/api` - Get all the games.
 - `/api/games` - Get all the games titles.
-- `/api/game/:title` - Get games by title.
+- `/api/game/:title` - Get game by title.
 - `/api/authors` - Get all the authors.
 - `/api/author/:author` - Get games by author.
 - `/api/platforms` - Get all the platforms.